 When you hear about the tasks for performing SEO, it generally sounds something like this: analyze, review, and improve search engine performance, websites and its incoming links in order to provide expert advice and recommendations to businesses seeking higher rankings in search engines (Google) and more natural traffic for increased customers and sales.

-My job as an SEO consultant has transformed over the years, becoming much more complex and refined as the Internet and its search engines do the same.
+My job as an search engine optimization consultant has transformed over the years, becoming much more complex and refined as the Internet and its search engines do the same.
 Once upon a time, SEO consultants were charged with plugging basic keywords into your website, getting a few links, and other tasks to “beat the system” that was Google and get you to the top of search results.
-These days, SEO is anything but a simple algorithm.
+These days, SEO consulting services is anything but a simple algorithm.
 For an SEO consultant to be the best at his job today, he must do so much more than just search engine optimization.

 SEO is so Much More than Search Engine Optimization

 Really, when you hire a good SEO agency, you are getting someone who will be doing a lot more than just search engine optimization.
 There are a lot of factors related to SEO, like social media channels, customer reviews, and even your logo.
 These components are all related to search engine optimization in their own way.
 So, modern day SEO has really become something much bigger than its name would indicate.
 These days for local search we’re doing a lot more of Google My Business management too.

 SEO consultants also must optimize the interrelationships between all different parts of digital marketing and search engine optimization, such as content quality scoring, long-form content, user behavior, social media, and competition while also keeping everything in conformity with the endless changes and updates to the Google algorithm and resistant to online competition.

 The End Goal in SEO Consulting